CortexIntelligentAutomation/docs/content/en/docs/2025.3/Guides/disaster-recovery/multiple-server-with-ha/backup/add-backup-of-encryption-key.md

 ---
 title: "Add Backup of Encryption Key"
 linkTitle: "Add Backup of Encryption Key"
-description: "Instructions to back up the Encryption Key."
+description: "Instructions to backup the Encryption Key."
 weight: 30
 ---